Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 | /dev/your_deive_name2 | [SWAP]         | `512M` minium  | for Swaping                              |
 | /dev/your_drive_name3 | `/`            | rest of drive  | for whole /\rch base                     |

-you can make [SWAP] partition as twice bigger as your total system memory size\
+you can make [SWAP] partition as twice bigger as your Total-System-Memory-Size\
-use `grep MemTotal /proc/meminfo` to check your total memory size\
+use `grep MemTotal /proc/meminfo` to check your Total-System-Memory-Size\
 if you have multiple fast drives, then create multiple smaller [SWAP] partitions on multiple fast drives instead of using one giant [SWAP] partition on one drive

 - format partions